ThomWilliams/employee-tracker-tew/README.md

 ## Description

-A professional note taker app.
-The back-end has been built with Express and Node, which provides functionality to the front-end HTML, CSS, Javascript.

-From the index page the user can navigate through to the notes page where they can submit their reminder notes.

-The user text inputted into the note pad on the right hand column, is then saved as a series of dynamically generated notes in the left hand column upon clicking the "save button".
-The data is parsed and saved in a JSON file for reference in the application back-end.
-The UUID NPM package provides each note with a uniquie ID.
+A professional content management system (CMS) that offers a solution for managing a company's employees and their personal data.
+It has been built using node, inquirer, and MySQL.

+A series of steps in the command line allow the user to input data for departments, employee roles and for individual employees.

+The data can be viewed in the terminal through the console.table package.

+The employee role can also be updated on the database as necessary.

 ## Installation